 Primary care is the backbone of a high-functioning health care system and payment reform is a foundational building block for supporting high-quality, equitable primary care delivery.
 Over the past decade, Medicaid agencies have made significant progress in adopting value-based payment (VBP) models.
-More recently, spurred by the COVID-19 pandemic, states have made it a priority to address health inequities and support primary care providers, creating a unique window to use VBP models to transform how primary care is delivered to Medicaid enrollees.
+Recently, many states have made it a priority to pursue advanced VBP models to further support primary care transformation and address health inequities for Medicaid enrollees.

 Helping States Develop Primary Care PBPs